Installation manual

 All required files can be found under config/aura-recorder.
 For the described commands change to that directory.

-Then copy the sample.env to .env and set all values as needed.
+Copy the sample.env to .env and set all values as needed.

 cp sample.env .env